Submissions

 Registering with OJS Manasa

-Unregistered OJS visitors can usually register as Readers, Authors, and/or Reviewer.
-Should be any issue of unable to self-register caused by the system failure, a notification will appear stating that the registration has been closed.
-Please note that Journal Managers can still register users at any time and in any role of their preference (readers, authors, and/or reviewers).
+Unregistered OJS visitors can usually register as Readers, Authors, and/or Reviewers.
+Should there be any issue of being unable to self-register caused by the system failure, a notification will appear stating that the registration has been closed.
+Please note that Journal Managers can still register users at any time and in any role they prefer (readers, authors, and/or reviewers).

-To register with the journal, click the Register link on OJS Manasa website.
-This will open the Registration Form for you to complete with all the required information.
+To register with the journal, click the Register link on the OJS Manasa website.
+This will open the Registration Form, which you must complete with all the required information.

 Submitting an Article

-To submit your article, please click on the New Submission button on OJS Manasa website.
-There are 6 steps of submission process that need to be completed for your submission.
+To submit your article, please click the New Submission button on the OJS Manasa website.
+There are 6 steps of the submission process that need to be completed for your submission.
 Please read and follow the instructions thoroughly.

 Types of Manuscripts